 3. Photos and Videos

-Photos and videos are a very important part of your listing.
-People often want to see where they are going, especially if it’s a restaurant or hotel.
-The photos can also help users figure out where your business is located.
+Photos and videos play a critical role in your business listing.
+People often want to see where they’re going, especially if it’s a restaurant or hotel.
+High-quality visuals can also improve local rankings by helping users recognize your business location and giving them a sense of what to expect.

 Dos: